- page: Perform Ubunu 20.04 LTS installation steps

-This virtual machine has a 25GB hard drive.
 If you do not want to create a custom partitioning schema, go to Done.
 If you want to set up custom partitions, select the "Custom storage layout" option below.
 Here we move on to the Done option.

 Then we get another overview window where we can review how the partitions are divided:

 The automatic partitioning feature created for us a 1 MB partition for GRUB, a 1 GB partition for / boot, and the rest for the entire file system.
 Here, too, proceed with the Done option.

 He then warns us that we need to approve the partitioning, as an irreversible operation will be performed:

 Select Next here.

 In this step, you can set your server name and user:

 - Your name: Enter your full name here.

 - Server name: Enter the host name of your server.
 It's not here FQDN we need to enter a name, only the hostname.